characterdog/bmi-calculator/README.md

 ## Translations

 Translations are managed via [Crowdin](https://crowdin.com/project/characterdog-bmi-calculator).
 Translations need to be approved before I can merge them.
-Please do not hesitate to contact me via Crowdin or GitHub issue if you want to become Proofreader or if you want to request a language.
+Please do not hesitate to contact me via Crowdin or GitHub issue if you want to become proofreader or if you want to request a language.

 There is no need to translate en-GB and en-US.
 These are only included to default to the imperial system in these countries.

 ## License